 Two store promptly opened to sell alcohol.
 In the first one month alone, alcohol sales were $463,000.
 That’s about $3,600,000 in today’s dollars.

 The influx of revenue created instant prosperity.
 The streets were paved and lighted.
 Garbage pickup began.
-A peace officer was employed.
-In 1970, the population grew to 61.
+A peace officer was hired.
+In 1970, the town grew to 61 people.
 Impact was a wet oasis prospering in a dry desert.

 The Fate of Impact, Texas

 Then the bubble burst.
 In 1978, the city of Abilene narrowly voted to approve alcohol sales.
-The reason for Impact’s existence suddenly disappeared.
-The population dropped to 39 by 2000.
-By 2013, it was 35.
-The former city hall building is now used as a church.
-Former mayor Perkins moved away to a nursing home.
+The reason for Impact’s existence was suddenly gone.
+The town dropped to 39 people by 2000.
+By 2020, it was 21.
+The former city hall building is a church.
+Former mayor Perkins is in a nursing home.

 Today, Impact is a suburb of Abilene.
 It remains one of the smallest towns in Texas.
 At only 47 acres, it’s less than one-tenth (0.07) of a square mile in area.